 Our Villages

 We strongly believe at New Horizon Communities that everyone deserves safe and affordable housing.
 We work to provide housing for our community members experiencing homelessness in Western Washington.
 We operate tiny house villages that offer communal living with rich peer mentorship and support.
-Our staff work side-by-side with residents to help them reach their individual goals and to connect them with various community services.
+Our staff work side-by-side with residents to help them reach their individual goals, connect them with various community services, and to help maintain their housing.

 Quixote Village - Olympia, Washington

 Quixote Village is named after Camp Quixote, a self-governed tent city that formed in Olympia in the early 2000’s.
-Our nonprofit was created to support Camp Quixote, and in 2013 created permanent, dignified homes for the residents of the camp.
+Our nonprofit was created to support Camp Quixote, and in 2013 we created permanent, dignified homes for the residents of the camp at Quixote Village.
 We wouldn’t be where we are today without the courage, support, and advocacy of the Camp Quixote residents and supporters.

 Quixote Village is on the land of the Cowlitz, Coast Salish, Nisqually, and Squaxin Island Tribes, whose ancestors have been here since time immemorial.
 We express deep gratitude for the local tribes who have supported our efforts to grow New Horizon Communities to what it is today.